 Waivers

-Tuition waivers may be available to students as part of a scholarship, fellowship, departmental or institutional assistance, outside agency, or University of Minnesota Regents Scholarship for employees.
+Tuition waivers may be available to students as part of a scholarship, fellowship, departmental or institutional assistance, or outside agency.
 Tuition waivers, regardless of their source, are considered a form of financial aid which may reduce eligibility for student loans.